kedro-org/publish-kedro-viz/README.md

 ## Overview

+Kedro-viz-share is a GitHub action that simplifies the process of deploying Kedro-viz, which is a visual representation of your Kedro project, directly within the Git repository where your Kedro project is stored.
+By using this action, you can effortlessly showcase your Kedro-viz on GitHub Pages.

-A GitHub action which deploys your Kedro-Viz static site on GitHub pages.
-This action helps in the automation of a deployment startegy mentioned in [platform agnostic sharing with Kedro-Viz](https://docs.kedro.org/projects/kedro-viz/en/v8.0.1/platform_agnostic_sharing_with_kedro_viz.html#static-website-hosting-platforms-such-as-github-pages)
+This action helps in the automation of a deployment strategy mentioned in [platform agnostic sharing with Kedro-Viz](https://docs.kedro.org/projects/kedro-viz/en/v8.0.1/platform_agnostic_sharing_with_kedro_viz.html#static-website-hosting-platforms-such-as-github-pages)

 ## Prerequisites

+- **GitHub Repository:** A GitHub repository with your Kedro project.
 - **GitHub Pages Setup:** Configure your repository for [GitHub Pages](https://docs.github.com/en/pages/quickstart).
-- **Kedro-project dependencies:** Install all the Kedro-project dependencies before using this action in your workflow
+- **Kedro-project dependencies:** Install all the Kedro-project dependencies before using this action in your workflow.
-- **Python-version:** You need to have an environment with `python>=3.9` in your workflow
+- **Python-version:** You need to have an environment with `python>=3.9` in your workflow.

 **NOTE:** While configuring your repository for GitHub Pages, you have two publishing source options.
 You can either choose a branch or a custom GitHub Actions workflow.
 If you choose a branch, the build artifacts will be uploaded to the `publish_branch` you pass as an input to the action, which defaults to `gh-pages`.
 If you choose a custom GitHub Actions workflow, you need to mention that in the input `publishing_source` to the action.
 In this case, no branch will be created and the artifacts are deployed at run-time.
 Please find more information on configuring a publishing source for github pages site in the [official docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).